-- Use initial caps for proper nouns (Western Australia, South West Africa, and Northern Ireland), but not for descriptive terms (southern Scotland or eastern India). - When climates or regions are described using an adjective that is a proper name, the name is capitalized (e.g., Mediterranean climate, Alpine region, sub-Saharan desert). - Northern Hemisphere, Southern Hemisphere (caps).
+- Use initial caps for e.g. Western Australia, South West Africa and Northern Ireland (proper names) but not for e.g. southern Scotland or eastern India (descriptive terms). - When climates or regions are described using an adjective that is a proper name, the name is capitalized (e.g. Mediterranean climate, Alpine region, sub-Saharan desert). - Northern Hemisphere, Southern Hemisphere (caps).